jennatuckerdeveloper/bootcamp_labs/capstone/proposal.md

   - Last landmark.
   - Last menu:  See wall of names.
 Enter on wall of names.

-Wall of Names Entry Screen
+Wall of Names Entry Scree
   - add user name, names of those lost, and a character-limited user message
   - show user entered wall of names